Coining (mint): Medieval coin dies

 Medieval engravers were guild members who created coins.

 The vast majority of medieval coins were cold struck; the planchets were not heated.
 While medieval coin dies were largely made of iron, some dies have been discovered with a small region at the face of the die which is made of steel.
 As technology and the economy changed over the course of the Middle Ages, so did the techniques used to create coin dies.
-While most ancient coin dies used engraving very heavily, early medieval coinage was dominated by dies created mostly from punches, which displace the metal of the die instead of removing it.
+While most ancient coin dies used engraving heavily, early medieval coinage was dominated by dies created mostly from punches, which displace the metal of the die instead of removing it.
 There is evidence of medieval die cutters using engraving tools to lay out designs, and to create detailed punches.
 However, engraving on the face of the die did not become commonplace until the early Renaissance.

-Very detailed records exist for the Venetian mint.
+Detailed records exist for the Venetian mint.
+Located in the heart of the city, the Zecca of Venice served as a hub for commercial life and patronage at the time.
 In the late Middle Ages, the dies used to create tornesellos lasted as follows: "hammer" die, ~17,000 strikes; "anvil" die, 36,000 strikes.
 The mint made an average of 20,000 coins per day, so they were making one hammer die a day and one anvil die every other day.
-The "hammer" dies wore out more quickly because they tended to be smaller and were hit directly with a hammer, leading to severe mushrooming on the tops.
+The "hammer" dies wore out quicker because they tended to be smaller and were hit directly with a hammer, leading to severe mushrooming on the tops.
+The Venetian Mint's most important coin was the Silver Grosso, a coin modeled after coins produced in the Byzantine Mint.
+It was from the Byzantium mint that the Venetian mint was modeled after.
+The decline of the Silver Grosso began under the rule of doge Andrea Dandolo in 1343.
+His rule saw the rise of the Gold Ducat, almost eliminating the silver Grosso entirely.

 Modern die production

+Note about spelling

+In the time of Samuel Pepys in the 17th century, the spelling "dye" was used, a spelling which persisted in some quarters to the 20th century.